bigcommerce/bc-lightstep-ruby/README.md

 This gem will automatically detect and instrumnent Redis calls when they are made using the `Redis::Client` class.
 It will set as tags on the span the host, port, db instance, and the command (but no arguments).

+Note that this will not record redis timings if they are a root span.
+This is to prevent trace spamming.
+You can re-enable this by setting the `redis_allow_root_spans` configuration option to `true`.

+It also excludes `ping` commands, and you can provide a custom list by setting the `redis_excluded_commands` configuration option to an array of commands to exclude.

 ## License

 Copyright (c) 2018-present, BigCommerce Pty.
 Ltd. All rights reserved